 Email Archiving in Outlook & Gmail

-With Office 365 built-in archive comes with built-in archiving for end-user mailboxes.
+Microsoft Office 365 comes with built-in archiving for end-user mailboxes.
 It’s a seamless, integrated experience that’s easy to use.
 But it’s meant for end-users, not IT departments.

-With Office 365’s built-in archive, users may be able to easily archive and find old emails.
+With Office 365Security and Compliance archive features built-in, users may be able to easily archive and find old emails.
 But without additional services, administrators, auditors, and legal teams can’t adequately archive, search and supervise content across the enterprise.

 With Office 365’s native archiving features, enterprise-wide email searches are difficult.
 Supervisory reviews are slow.
 And compliance policies can be applied to only a limited set of content.
 That leaves out a wide range of employee communication that takes place outside the Microsoft ecosystem, such as social media and instant messaging.